ramosdeflores/TFG-pipeExec/README.md

 # INTRODUCTION

-LUCID (Unified Computing Image and Data-Processing) is a framework for processing data concurrently via the development of processing units.
+LUCID (Unified Computer Image and Data-Processing) is a framework for processing data concurrently via the development of processing units.
 Each processing unit can have multiple instances that will run in parallel.